forestgrape/coronavirus/6_prevention_and_treatment/movement.md

 * Important risk factors for severe Covid are well correlated with few movements/sports e.g. obesity, arteriosclerosis and diabetes.
 Since behavior patters are often stable, it is possible that too few movement/sports is to some extent a confounding cause for the mentioned risk factors.

 * [Bielik et al](#bielik) observe that physically active people are about two times as likely to experience a SARS-CoV-2 infection as asymptomatic compared to less active controls.
 When additional to physical activity, cold water swimming is practiced to chance of being asymptomatic is even higher.
-Furthermore the cold water swimmers often have about double the chance to have *no* acute respiratory infection in a year. //all results shown in Table 3 in the paper.
+Furthermore the cold water swimmers have about double the chance to have *no* acute respiratory infection in a year. // the results are shown in Table 3 in the paper.

 * [de Souza et al](#de-souza) Performing at least 150 min of moderate or 75 min intense  physical activity per week reduces the probability of hospitalization by about a third.
 The reduction is about 35% and significant with 0.028 even when adjusted for age, sex and BMI (Results are shown in Table 3 in the paper).
 Spending more than 4.7 hours a day sitting increases the hospitalization rate by about 30%.